mstksg/inCode/copy/entries/dependent-haskell-1.md

 slug: practical-dependent-types-in-haskell-1
 ---

-Whether you like it or not, programming with dependent types in Haskell moving slowly but steadily to the mainstream of Haskell programming.
+It seems these days like programming with dependent types in Haskell (and its advantages) is moving slowly but steadily to the mainstream of Haskell programming.
 In the current state of Haskell education, dependent types are often considered topics for "advanced" Haskell users.
-However, I can definitely foresee a day where the ease of use of modern Haskell libraries relying on dependent types forces programming with dependent types to be an integral part of regular intermediate (or even beginner) Haskell education, as much as Traversable or Maps.
+However, I can foresee a day where the ease of use of modern Haskell libraries relying on dependent types forces programming with dependent types to be an integral part of normal intermediate (or even beginner) Haskell education.

 There are [more][weirich] and [more][andres] and [more][hiromi] and
 [more][jozefg] great resources and tutorials and introductions to integrating